-- 41) % Change in "Gross Revenues" "Gross Revenues" are defined as all gross revenues of SCR and its subsidiaries excluding any one-time non-recurring revenue, bad debts and amounts arising solely due to a change in generally accepted accounting principles.
+- 30) % Change in "Gross Revenues" "Gross Revenues" are defined as all gross revenues of SCR and its subsidiaries excluding any one-time non-recurring revenue, bad debts and amounts arising solely due to a change in generally accepted accounting principles.
 Gross revenues attributable to a new business are not included in the calculation of gross revenues until such new business has been a new business of SCR for at least 24 months.
-The % change in gross revenues is subject to a collar of 6% (plus or minus). - 42) SCR is contractually obligated to pay Alaris \$5.66 million in 2018 but currently paying Alaris \$100,000 per month (\$1.2 million annually) with expectations that this amount will increase throughout the year.
-The actual amount of distributions received by Alaris from SCR will likely be less than \$5.66 million in 2018. - 43) At the time of the publication of the 2017 AIF, Alaris had estimated SCR's December 31, 2016 fiscal year ended ECR to be (0.2).
-After receiving audited information for 2016 the ECR was calculated to be lower at (0.7). - 44) Although the Annual Earnings Coverage Ratio for SCR's year ended December 31, 2016 was below 1.0x, SCR made 6 months' worth of distributions in 2016.
-SCR owes Alaris \$0.50 million for 2016 distributions.
+The % change in gross revenues is subject to a collar of 6% (plus or minus). - 31) SCR is contractually obligated to pay Alaris CAD\$6.02 million in 2019 but is currently only paying a fixed amount of CAD\$150,000 per month (CAD\$1.8 million annually).
+This amount may increase throughout the year if SCR's performance allows for such increase.
+However, the actual amount of distributions received by Alaris from SCR in 2019 will likely be less than CAD\$6.02 million. - 32) The ECR for 2018 is based on the actual amount SCR paid Alaris in 2018 (CAD\$1.65 million).
+If you include all distributions owed to Alaris in the ECR calculation for 2018 the number would be below 1.0x. - 33) The estimate for the percentage change in performance metric for 2017 at the time of publishing the 2017 AIF was 0.5% for SCR.
+After receiving their audit for the fiscal year ended December 31, 2017 the reset came in lower at -3.1%. - 34) SCR was contractually obligated to pay Alaris CAD\$5.66 million in 2017 but only paid CAD\$0.6 million.
+The ECR in this table is based on what was actually paid to Alaris.
+Had you used what was contractually owed to Alaris for this period the ECR would have been 0.3x.